Black tonometer and heart on a wooden table on a blue background

 The # 1 eating approach I recommend in menopause is the Mediterranean diet.
 It focuses on whole grains, fruits, vegetables, healthy fats (like olive oil), and lean proteins, such as plant-based proteins and fish.

-Studies show that following this dietary pattern can lower blood pressure and improve heart health.
+Studies show that eating this way can lower blood pressure and improve heart health.
 Here’s why:

 Here are some potassium-packed foods to try: